-We entered into a three-year employment agreement with Mr. Reinhardt, effective February 8, 2019, to serve as our Chief Legal Officer, with a provision for automatic annual extensions beginning on February 8, 2021 and continuing thereafter unless either party provides timely notice that the term should not be extended.
-Under the terms of the agreement, Mr. Reinhardt's minimum annual base salary is \$500,000 and Mr. Reinhardt is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
-Mr. Reinhardt's target bonus is set at 100% of his base salary, with a maximum of up to 200% of his base salary.
-Mr. Reinhardt is entitled to the benefits we provide to our other employees generally.
+We entered into a three-year employment agreement with Ms. Gomez, effective September 23, 2022, to serve as our President - North America, with a provision for automatic annual extensions beginning on September 23, 2025 and continuing thereafter unless either party provides timely notice that the term should not be extended.
+Under the terms of the agreement, Ms. Gomez's minimum annual base salary is \$500,000 and Ms. Gomez is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
+In 2022, Ms. Gomez's minimum target bonus is set at 100% of her base salary, with a maximum of up to 200% of her base salary.
+Ms. Gomez is entitled to the benefits we provide to our other employees generally.

-In addition, Mr. Reinhardt's employment agreement provides that he is eligible to participate in our equity incentive plan, any future equity incentive plans and any future synergy plans.
-Mr. Reinhardt's profit interests awards and Cost Savings Achievement Plan allocation are described above.
+In addition, Ms. Gomez's employment agreement provides that she is eligible to participate in our equity incentive plan and any future equity incentive plans.

-Mr. Reinhardt's employment agreement also provides that, if any payments or benefits to be paid to Mr. Reinhardt pursuant to the terms of the employment agreement would be subject to the excise tax imposed by Section 4999 of the Code, then Mr. Reinhardt may elect for such payments to be reduced so that no such excise tax will be imposed; and that if Mr. Reinhardt does not elect to have such payments so reduced, Mr. Reinhardt is responsible for payment of any excise tax resulting from such payments and shall not be entitled to a gross up payment under his employment agreement.
+Ms. Gomez's employment agreement also provides that, if any payments or benefits to be paid to Ms. Gomez pursuant to the terms of the employment agreement would be subject to the excise tax imposed by Section 4999 of the Code, then Ms. Gomez may elect for such payments to be reduced so that no such excise tax will be imposed; and that if Ms. Gomez does not elect to have such payments so reduced, Ms. Gomez is responsible for payment of any excise tax resulting from such payments and shall not be entitled to a gross up payment under her employment agreement.

-Mr. Reinhardt's employment agreement contains provisions related to the payment of benefits upon certain termination events.
+Ms. Gomez's employment agreement contains provisions related to the payment of benefits upon certain termination events.
 The details of these provisions are set forth under "-Potential Payments Upon Termination or Change in Control" below.